Current Members

 LINKEDIN

 Tiffany received her Bachelor of Science in Business Administration with a concentration in Marketing from Bloomsburg University of Pennsylvania in 2005.
-She joined Dr. Mark Shiflett’s team in February 2023 as an Administrative Support Specialist.
+She joined Dr. Mark Shiflett’s team in February 2023 as an Administrative Associate.

 Graduate Students